raspberrypilearning/monster-mashup/en/step_1.md

 ```

 #### Indents are important
-Python uses indenting (spaces in from the side) of your code to understand when things are inside other things.
-For example the code inside a **loop**, or conditional statement.
+Python uses indenting (spaces in from the side) of your code to understand when things are inside other things, for example the code inside a **loop** or a conditional statement.

 ```python
 # no indent